vbsw/freeglut/README.md

 For more information, please refer to <http://unlicense.org>

 ## Development
 Programming language Go is used.
-The freeglut functions are not binded, yet.
+The binding is not tested and doesn't include the depricated joystick functions.

-The reference for the freeglut functions is taken from <http://freeglut.sourceforge.net/docs/api.php>.
+The reference for the freeglut functions is taken from <http://freeglut.sourceforge.net/docs/api.php> and <http://sourcecodebrowser.com/freeglut/2.6.0/freeglut__ext_8h.html>.

 ## Installation